ejm714/scipy_proceedings/papers/emily_dorne/main.md

 * - While blooms in small water bodies can change quickly, the maximum cyanobacteria estimation cadence is daily
   - A sampling point will be a unique combination of date, latitude, and longitude.
 Additional time granularity is not needed.
 The CyFi model should be able to produce estimates for thousands of points in a day on a normal laptop.
 * - Many states include a visual review of imagery (satellite or submitted photo) as part of the decision-making process.
-  - Including a way to see the underlying satellite data for a given prediction point will help users build confidence and intution around the CyFi model.
+  - Including a way to see the underlying satellite data for a given prediction point will help users build confidence and intuition around the CyFi model.
 * - States have their own tools for managing water quality data (e.g. ground samples and lab results).
   - CyFi will output a simple CSV file that includes identifying columns for joining with external data.
 ```